DarkCaster/Perpetual/docs/op_doc.md

 ANTHROPIC_MODEL_OP_DOC_STAGE2="claude-3-opus-20240229"
 ANTHROPIC_MAX_TOKENS_OP_DOC_STAGE1="1024"
 ANTHROPIC_MAX_TOKENS_OP_DOC_STAGE2="4096"
+ANTHROPIC_MAX_TOKENS_SEGMENTS="3"
 ANTHROPIC_TEMPERATURE_OP_DOC_STAGE1="0.5"
 ANTHROPIC_TEMPERATURE_OP_DOC_STAGE2="0.7"
 ANTHROPIC_ON_FAIL_RETRIES_OP_DOC_STAGE1="3"
 ANTHROPIC_ON_FAIL_RETRIES_OP_DOC_STAGE2="2"
 ```

-This configuration uses the Anthropic provider with different models for each stage, sets appropriate token limits, uses slightly different temperatures, and allows for retries on failure.
+This configuration uses the Anthropic provider with different models for each stage, sets appropriate token limits and continuation segments, uses slightly different temperatures, and allows for retries on failure.

 Note that if stage-specific variables are not set, the `doc` operation will fall back to the general variables for the chosen LLM provider.
 This allows for flexible configuration where you can set general defaults and override them specifically for each stage of the `doc` operation if needed.